antmendoza/my-temporal-pocs/java/pocs/src/main/java/io/antmendoza/samples/_20231205/README.md

 example we will reject requests if `data==null`
 - [x] **Navigate between screens:** The user can navigate between screens and resubmit the data as many times as needed.
 - [x] **Reminders:** Send a reminder to the user if they are inactive for 3 seconds
-    > For test purpose we set the timer to seconds, but it can be minutes, hours, days...
+    > For test (manual test) purpose we set the timer to seconds, but it can be minutes, hours, days...

 ## Implementation